 Total Marks: 150

-Symbiosis Entrance Test (SET) is a common written entrance exam for the admission process of undergraduate institutes of Symbiosis International University.
+Symbiosis Law Admission Test (Earlier known as Symbiosis Entrance Test) is a common written entrance exam for the admission process of undergraduate institutes of Symbiosis International University.
 In the beginning, it started with 3 institutes of SIU but slowly more and more colleges emerged into it.
 Currently, 10 more institutes of Symbiosis have been brought under the Symbiosis International University.

-It is a mandatory written test for the admission process for the undergraduate programmes of the following Symbiosis Institutes, namely:
+It is a mandatory written test for the admission process for the undergraduate programs of the following Symbiosis Institutes, namely:

 Symbiosis Law School [SLS] – Pune